Bingo (British version)

 Bingo is a game of probability in which players mark off numbers on cards as the numbers are drawn randomly by a caller, the winner being the first person to mark off all their numbers.
-Bingo, also previously known in the UK as Housey-Housey, became increasingly popular across the UK following the Betting and Gaming Act 1960 with more purpose-built bingo halls opened every year until 2005.
-Since 2005, bingo halls have seen a marked decline in revenues and the closure of many halls.
-The number of bingo clubs in Britain has dropped from nearly 600 in 2005 to under 400 as of January 2014.
-These closures are blamed on high taxes, the smoking ban, and the rise in online gambling, amongst other things.
+Bingo, traditionally known as Housey-Housey, became increasingly popular across the UK following the Betting and Gaming Act 1960 with more purpose-built bingo halls opened every year until 2005.
+Since 2005, bingo halls have seen a marked decline in revenues and many have closed.
+The number of bingo clubs in Britain dropped from nearly 600 in 2005 to under 400 in 2014.
+These closures have been blamed on high taxes, the smoking ban, and the rise in online gambling.

-Bingo played in the UK (90-ball bingo) is not to be confused with bingo played in the US (75-ball bingo), as the tickets and the calling are slightly different.
+Bingo played in the UK (90-ball bingo) is distinct from bingo played in the US (75-ball bingo), which has a square ticket layout and a different style of calling.

 History

 The game itself, not originally called bingo, is thought to have had its roots in Italy in the 16th century, specifically, around 1530.
 Bingo originates from the Italian lottery, Il Gioco del Lotto d'Italia.
-From Italy, the game spread to France and was known as Le Lotto, played by the French aristocracy.
-The game is then believed to have migrated to Great Britain, and other parts of Europe in the 18th century.
-Players mark off numbers on a ticket as they are randomly called out, in order to achieve a winning combination.
+The game spread to France from Italy and was known as Le Lotto, played by the French aristocracy.
+The game is then believed to have migrated to Great Britain and other parts of Europe in the 18th century.
+Players mark off numbers on a ticket as they are randomly called out in order to achieve a winning combination.
 The similar Tombola was used in nineteenth-century Germany as an educational tool to teach children multiplication tables, spelling, and even history.

-The origins of the modern version of the game, and its current name of bingo, are unclear.
+The origins of the modern version of the game and its current name bingo are unclear.
 Early British slang records bingo as...
-"A customs officers' term, the triumphal cry being employed on a successful search".
-But it definitely gained its initial surge of popularity with the first modern version of the game appearing at carnivals and fairs in the 1920s, and is attributed to a Hugh J. Ward, who for marketing reasons most probably took the name from pre-existing slang.
-The patent for a modern bingo card design went to Edwin S. Lowe in 1942.
+"A customs officer's term, the triumphal cry employed on a successful search."
+But it definitely gained its initial popularity with the first modern version of the game appearing at carnivals and fairs in the 1920s and is attributed to Hugh J. Ward, who most probably took the name from pre-existing slang for marketing reasons.
+The modern bingo card design patent went to Edwin S. Lowe in 1942.

 The introduction of the Betting and Gaming Act 1960 on 1 January 1961 saw large cash-prizes legalised and the launch of Mecca Bingo by Mecca Leisure Group, led by Eric Morley, who had a large chain of dancehalls and introduced bingo into 60 of them, including the Lyceum Ballroom.
 Circuit Management Association, who managed the cinemas and dancehalls of The Rank Organisation, was the other large operator at the time, including hosting bingo at their largest cinema, the Blackpool Odeon.

-Description of the game
+Description

 Bingo is a game of probability in which players mark off numbers on cards as the numbers are drawn randomly by a caller, the winner being the first person to mark off all their numbers.